Back

 2. Association Rule Learning Algorithms

-In eCommerce, these algorithms can personalize customer recommendations by identifying product relationships.
-By analyzing browsing or purchase history, the algorithm suggests related items, which can help increase customer engagement and fraud detection and improve user satisfaction.
+For instance, by analyzing browsing or purchase history, the algorithm suggests related items.
+As a result, it can help increase customer engagement and fraud detection.

 3. K-Means Clustering